 Qualifications for a Tax Deduction

 Now, for the question you’ve likely come to this blog to have answered: Is my professional education tax-deductible?
-Perhaps you have a good understanding of deductions and are choosing to itemize your deductions this year.
+Perhaps you have a good understanding of tax situations and are choosing to itemize your deductions this year.
 There are a few things you’ll need to consider to determine whether your professional certification expenses, exam fees, or courses are tax-deductible.
 Whether you can deduct these costs from your year-end taxes will depend on a variety of factors.
 It’s important to remember that these criteria are guidelines and not professional tax advice.
 Enlist the services of a professional to ensure you’re complying with all relevant tax codes!

-Per direction by the IRS, you may be eligible to deduct professional and educational expenses if they meet one of two criteria.
-First, the expenses for your education and/or development must be related to your present work.
+You may be wondering: Are education or certification expenses tax-deductible?
+Are certification exam fees tax-deductible?
+First and foremost, the education and/or development must be related to your present work.
 For instance, if you take an online course to maintain or improve your data analytics expertise, and you’re currently employed as a data analyst, your expenses meet this criterion: It may be that your online course is tax-deductible!
 However, if you are currently employed as a data analyst, and you purchase a study book to prepare to take the MCAT exam, you likely cannot claim the study materials tax-deductible: You are preparing for future work unrelated to your current employment.

 If this first criterion does not apply to your situation, check to see if you meet the second one.
 If your professional expenses meet at least one of these categories, you could qualify.
 The second is this: The training in question must be required by your employer or by law to keep your current salary, status, or job.
 A major caveat here is that this education cannot be a part of a program to qualify you for a new type of work.
-For instance, if you currently work as a salesperson for a company and have been working with your employer to move into a graphic design role—and if they require you to complete an associate’s degree in graphic design to move into this role—you cannot claim this as a deduction.
+For instance, if you currently work as a salesperson for a company and have been working with your employer to move into a graphic design role, if they require you to complete an associate’s degree in graphic design to move into this role you cannot claim this as a deduction.
 Though your employer requires it, you are getting training for a new role in a new field of work.
 However, if you are a real estate agent, renewing your real estate license can be tax-deductible.
 This is because a real estate license is required by law to operate as a real estate agent or broker.

 In summary, though there are many nuances to the tax code, keeping a few principles in mind will help you determine whether your expenses are tax-deductible.
-It’s undoubted that the hard work you’ve put into your recent degree, license, or certificate will pay off in many areas of your career—it may just pay off on your taxes, as well.
+It’s undoubted that the hard work you’ve put into your recent degree, license, or certificate will pay off in many areas of your career it may just pay off on your taxes, as well.
 Want to display your professional certification?
 Order a custom certificate frame today!